-The Planning Proposal is to be exhibited in accordance with the gateway determination which requires public exhibition for a period of not less than 42 days.
-The extended consultation process is intended to allow the community an opportunity to understand the proposal in full and make the necessary submissions.
+The Planning Proposal was exhibited in accordance with the Gateway determination which requires public exhibition for a period of not less than 42 days.
+The requirement for an extended consultation process was intended to allow the community an opportunity to understand the proposal in full and make the necessary submissions.